her0marodeur/awesome-free-cybersecurity/README.md

 ## Threat Intelligence
 - [AttackIQ Academy](https://academy.attackiq.com/) (Cert) They provide free courses about MITRE ATT&CK, Purple Teaming and Breach SImulation.
 The courses have great production value and are full of knowledge.
+- [CTI Self Study Plan](https://medium.com/katies-five-cents/a-cyber-threat-intelligence-self-study-plan-part-1-968b5a8daf9a) A series of blog posts that talk about learning the basics of CTI on your own.